gibr098/Iot-Group-Project/Technology.md

 ### UBUNTU Server

-An Ubuntu server will be hosted on the AWS cloud to run the MQTT broker service and along with Node js Server for data visualisation.
+An Ubuntu server will be hosted on the AWS cloud to run the MQTT broker service and along with Node js Server for data visualization.

 ### JSON rest API